 We do not believe learning should simply be confined to the classroom, but enhanced through a multitude of opportunities to inspire such as day trips, residential visits and acts of social service.
 These experiences enable our children to excel personally and academically.

 - Activities Funded by the TTS Foundation

 Tanglin’s CCA programme provides students with opportunities to pursue a range of interests by developing existing talents or learning something new.
 Activities range from learning to cook in our Masterchef kitchen to rock climbing and computer game design.
-In addition to recreational choices, the programme also enables students to trial for and engage in competitive activities.
+In addition to recreational choices, the programme also enables students to trial and audition for a range of competitive activities.

 Sport is an integral part of the Tanglin curriculum.
 Our excellent sporting facilities enable us to provide a wide range of competitive and non-competitive events throughout the year.

-We participate in FOBISIA (Federation of British Schools in Asia) and ACSIS (Athletic Conference of Singapore International Schools).
+We participate in FOBISIA (Federation of British Schools in Asia), SEASAC (Southeast Asia Student Activities Conference) and ACSIS (Athletic Conference of Singapore International Schools).

 The Junior Award Scheme for Schools (JASS) is an accredited learning programme that serves as the precursor to the Duke of Edinburgh Award and is an exciting new CCA opportunity for Year 5 and Year 6 children.
 This programme is designed to stretch different aspects of developing confident individuals through four categories: My Interests (developing an interest or learning a new skill); Get Active, Stay Active (taking part in sport and physical activity); Me and My World (contributing to the local community); and Adventure (outdoor activity and learning, including teamwork and problem solving).